 localised gigantism / macrosomia

-Benign enlargement of the subarachnoid spaces in infancy (BESS or BESSI) also known as benign external hydrocephalus (BEH) is, as the name implies, a benign enlargement of subarachnoid spaces seen in infancy.
-It usually involves the frontal lobe subarachnoid spaces, and it is characterised clini...
+Benign enlargement of the subarachnoid spaces in infancy (BESS or BESSI) also known as benign external hydrocephalus (BEH) is, as per the name, a benign enlargement of the subarachnoid spaces in infants.
+It usually involves the frontal lobe subarachnoid spaces, and it is characterised clinically...

 Paediatric benign liver tumours are a relatively rare, but important group of conditions.
 Importantly, the commonest cause of a benign liver tumour is specific to the paediatric population.
 The list in descending order of frequency is: